UKPLab/DHd2017-semsearch-cuneiform/README.md

 ## Installation

- * You need a Uby database to run the experiments
+ * You need a (local) Uby database to run the experiments.
+See e.g. [here](https://zoidberg.ukp.informatik.tu-darmstadt.de/jenkins/job/Uby%20Documentation%20(GitHub)/de.tudarmstadt.ukp.uby$de.tudarmstadt.ukp.uby.doc-asl/doclinks/1/#_how_to_import_the_uby_mysql_dump) or the general [Uby documentation](https://dkpro.github.io/dkpro-uby/)
- * All other dependencies should be handeled via Maven.
+ * All other dependencies should be handeled via Maven or be present on the class path.

 ## Running the experiments

 The main class is:
 ```
-RunPipeline
+src/main/java/de/tudarmstadt/ukp/semsearch/cuneiform/dhd2017/main/RunPipeline.java
 ```

 ### Parameter description